zachharkey/grunt-nautilus/README.md

 Tell grunt-nautilus to log everything it is doing.
 This is handy for development of the plugin and for understanding how the plugin works from a user's perspective.
 But, ultimately, these logs will become cumbersome to see and you likely won't want this running all the time.

-#### --expanded
-Type: `Boolean`
-Default: `undefined`

-Tell grunt-nautilus to us the `jsTemplate` option to compile all the non-concatenated dist js for a dist build to all bound templates.

 #### --env
 Type: `String`
 Default: `undefined`